brianmhunt/brianmhunt.github.io/_posts/2014-07-09-pubsub-promises.md

 # Conclusion

-Of course this just scratches the surface, but I find myself integrating this particular promise regularly.
+Of course this just scratches the surface, but I hope this highlights the conceptual elements of publish and subscribe and promises.

 I hope you find the above useful, and please feel free to comment.